Installing SPEC MPI2007 Under Unix and Linux

 Installation Steps

-The SPEC MPI2007 suite has been tested under Unix, Linux, and Windows XP systems; the installation procedures described here are expected to work under Mac OS X, as well.
+The SPEC MPI2007 suite has been tested under Unix and Linux systems; the installation procedures described here are expected to work under Mac OS X, as well.
 Your DVD can be installed under many operating systems.

 Reminder: the SPEC license allows you to install on multiple systems as you may wish within your institution; but you may not share the software with the public.